 Always hire a chimney professional to handle any repairs.

-You should never try to make repairs to your chimney or fireplace yourself as it can lead to fire risks or structural damage.
+You should never try to make repairs to your chimney or fireplace yourself, as it can lead to fire risks or structural damage.

-Unwanted moisture and critters can get into the home through an un-capped chimney.
+In addition, unwanted moisture and critters can get into the home through an un-capped chimney.

 That’s why a functioning chimney cap is necessary when it comes to keeping out these unwelcome intruders.